mumbert/automatic-audio-captioning/README.md

 <a id="readme-top"></a>
 <br />
 <div align="center">
-  <h1 align="center">Automatic Audio Captioning</h1>
+  <h1 align="center">Automated audio captioning</h1>

   <p align="center">
-    Automatic audio captioning project for the AI with DL postgraduate course at the UPC.
+    Automated audio captioning project for the AI with DL postgraduate course at the UPC.
     <br />
     <br />
     <a>